hasdev02/hasdev02/README.md

    * **Backend** - Node.js, using TypeScript and Express as web framework
    * **Frontend** - Vue 3 with TypeScript
-   * **Scripting** - I love to script on Node.js using libraries like Commander but i also know Bash
+   * **Scripting** - I love to script on Node.js using libraries like Commander but I also know Bash
    * **Database** - MySQL and Prisma as ORM